Bill Berry: R.E.M. years (1980–1997)

 R.E.M. was formed in 1980.
 In addition to his duties as a drummer, Berry contributed occasional guitar, bass, mandolin, vocals, keyboards and piano on studio tracks.
 In concert, he sometimes performed on bass, and supplied regular backing vocals.
 Berry also made notable songwriting contributions, particularly for "Everybody Hurts" and "Man on the Moon", both from Automatic for the People.
 Other Berry songs included "Perfect Circle", "Driver 8", "Cant Get There from Here" and "I Took Your Name".
 The song "Leave" was also written by Berry for R.E.M.'s album New Adventures in Hi-Fi (1996), which was his last album with the band.

 Berry was also responsible for toning down the lyrics of the song "Welcome to the Occupation."
 Stipe's original lyric was "hang your freedom fighters" which, given the Reagan administration's active support for the Nicaraguan contra "freedom fighters", sounded violent and militant, although Stipe himself countered that the line could be taken multiple ways ("hang" as in either "lynch" or "frame on a wall").
 Berry's objection ultimately led the line to be changed to "hang your freedom higher."

+"A lot of [Bill's] stuff is under under-known, under-appreciated, under-rated," said Mills in 2024.
+"He's a great singer; he comes up with some amazing melodies that I would never have thought of, and ways to sing it that I would never have thought of."

 During 1984, Berry also was drummer for the impromptu Hindu Love Gods, which featured his R.E.M. bandmates Peter Buck, Mike Mills, rocker Warren Zevon, and Bryan Cook.